aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 The [CreateSVGPoint() ](https://apireference.aspose.com/svg/net/aspose.svg/svgsvgelement/methods/createsvgpoint) method produces an instance of the [SVGPoint](https://apireference.aspose.com/svg/net/aspose.svg.datatypes/svgpoint) class, in which you can set the `X` and` Y` values through the same name properties.
 The default object is initialized to point (0,0) in the custom coordinate system.

 The [AppendItem(`T newItem`)  ](https://apireference.aspose.com/svg/net/aspose.svg.collections.svglistbase/1/methods/appenditem)method inserts a new point at the end of the list.
-Straight lines connect these points in the list and make a polyline, or a polygon - a plane geometric shape formed by a closed polyline.
+Straight lines connect these points in the list and make a polyline or polygon - a plane geometric shape formed by a closed polyline.

 The [AppendChild(`node`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/node/methods/appendchild) method adds the  new child to the end of the list of children of this node.
-The code snippet shows that the `stroke`, `stroke-width` and `fill` attributes are specified, and the `polylineElement` is inserted in the `<svg>` element as the last child.
+The code snippet shows that the `stroke`, `stroke-width`, and `fill` attributes are specified, and the `polylineElement` is inserted in the `<svg>` element as the last child.

-Consider an example of editing an existing SVG file [basic-shapes.svg](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/basic-shapes.svg): we will add the circle and polyline, described above, and change the stroke properties for all circles and ellipses.
+Consider an example of editing an existing SVG file [basic-shapes.svg](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/basic-shapes.svg): we will add the circle and polyline described above and change the stroke properties for all circles and ellipses.
 The following code snippet shows how to find all circles and ellipses in an `<svg>` element and replace their stroke properties:

 ```c#
     // Set stroke attributes for all circle and ellipse elements